NinesStack/sidecar-executor/README.md

    from the Docker config.
 This will follow the same matching order as [described here](https://godoc.org/github.com/fsouza/go-dockerclient#NewAuthConfigurationsFromDockerCfg).
    The executor expects to use only one set of credentials for each job.

+ * **LogsSince**: When the container exits or is killed, the executor will copy logs from the Docker container output to its own stdout and stderr so that they show up in the Mesos logs. `LogsSince` is how far back in time we reach to get these logs.

 Configuring Docker Connectivity
 -------------------------------